 15. Balian Beach

-Home to a growing number of expats and surf fanatics, Balian Beach draws in the cool crowds with its pounding surf, Instagram-friendly dunes and knolls, and new boho cafes and bars popping up every other day – all of which overlook the world-class waves.
+Home to a growing number of expats and surf fanatics, Balian Beach draws in the crowds with its pounding surf, Instagram-friendly dunes and knolls, and a few cafes and bars that overlook the world-class waves.
 Whether you simply stroll along the sprawling black sands, brave the waves or kick back with a sunset beer post-surf, Balian Beach has an undeniable charm that keeps us coming back every other weekend.
 And it just so happens to sit in prime position on Bali’s west-facing sunset coast, too…

 Balian Beach is best for surfing and strolling along the dramatic black sands.